 We welcome group visits!
-We need to know you’re coming, so please make reservations at least 3 weeks in advance for all groups of 10 or more.
+We need to know you’re coming, please make reservations at least 3 weeks in advance for all groups of 10 or more.
 For visits in May or June (our busiest months), we recommend making your reservation in February or March.
 Please understand that filling out the reservation form does not guarantee we can confirm your visit or provide a tour on that date—but we’ll do our best!
 We will contact you to confirm.
-If you have any questions please contact Jenny Smith.
+If you have any questions please contact Rachel England.

 On the Day of Your Visit: